beberlei/netbeans-php-enhancements/README.md

 ##Features:

 1. PHP Coding Standards Support for the Tasks Window.
-2. Highlighting of Violations (in editor):
+1. Highlighting of Violations (in editor):

-  i.
-Right click on editor > __"Show Coding Standards Violations"__ or;
+  * Right click on editor > __"Show Coding Standards Violations"__ or;
-  ii.
-Shift + F12 hotkey.
+  * Shift + F12 hotkey.
-3. Error stripe violations highlight: Every error appears as a little horizontal line at the right side of editor scrollbar.
+1. Error stripe violations highlight: Every error appears as a little horizontal line at the right side of editor scrollbar.

 TASK WINDOW
 ==============